fsforza/kubernetes-demo/docs/05-connect-microservice-mysql.md

   value: dev
 ```

-To learn more about how spring boot handles configuration files, you can read the paragraph [Spring Boot Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) from its official documentation.
+To learn more about how Spring Boot handles configuration files, you can read the paragraph [Spring Boot Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) from its official documentation.

 Then, redeploy the microservice with: